mgingras/The-old-mgingras.ca/README.md

 mgingras.github.io
 ===================

-My personal website - originally created using github pages Minimal template.
+My personal website -[x] originally created using github pages Minimal template.
 Since then hacked apart and modified to use Jekyll to serve up the content http://www.magingras.com

 To-do:

-- Get projects up on site *done*
-  - Pretty them up *doneish*
-- Add mobile capability for Resume portion
-- Swipe navigation on mobile?
-- Add limits on sidebar display for projects, and a see all link so we can get rid of the anchor on the header.
+-[x] Find Thesaurus API
+-[x] Set up HTML UI, with text box on left, button in middle, output on right -[x] Use JQuery to register event listeners
+-[x] Use JQuery to modify paragraph on right hand side so that it mirrors text in box -[x] Basic request for synonyms
+-[x] Pass data from web application to server and get response back -[x] Modify the output field on the right with synonymized data -[ ] Implement natural language recognition and replace words with valid synonymz (verb, noun, adjective) (currently just replace with whichever has data(stupid))